marcboeker/go-duckdb/README.md

 `TIMESTAMP vs. TIMESTAMP_TZ`

-In the C API, DuckDB stores both `TIMESTAMP` and `TIMESTAMP_TZ` as `duckdb_timestamp`, which holds the number of microseconds elapsed since January 1, 1970 UTC.
-When passing a `time.Time` with a different location to go-duckdb, it'll transform it with `UnixMicro()`, even when using `TIMESTAMP_TZ`.
-Scanning that value later returns the time in `UTC`, not in its original timezone, even when using `TIMESTAMP_TZ`.
+In the C API, DuckDB stores both `TIMESTAMP` and `TIMESTAMP_TZ` as `duckdb_timestamp`, which holds the number of microseconds elapsed since January 1, 1970 UTC (i.e., an instant without offset information).
+When passing a `time.Time` to go-duckdb, go-duckdb transforms it to an instant with `UnixMicro()`, even when using `TIMESTAMP_TZ`.
+Later, scanning either type of value returns an instant, as SQL types do not model time zone information for individual values.